 Introduction

-Data Mesh architecture is a modern approach to data engineering and data operations that aims to improve the scalability, agility, and innovation of data teams within organizations.
+Data Mesh architecture is a modern approach to data engineering and data operations that aims to improve the scalability, agility, and innovation of data teams within an organization.
 It promotes a more decentralized, domain-oriented, and collaborative approach to data engineering, enabling organizations to scale, adapt, democratize, and govern their data effectively.
-It is based on the principles of domain-oriented ownership, product thinking, self-serve data infrastructure, platform thinking, data as a first-class citizen, democratized data access, and a culture of collaboration.
+It’s a socio-technical approach that emphasizes decentralization of data ownership and architecture.
+This shift enables organizations to transition from a defensive approach to an offensive strategy, aimed at leveraging data for growth, innovation, and competitive advantage.

 In a Data Mesh architecture, data ownership is distributed among domain-oriented teams who are responsible for the data within their respective domains.
 These domain teams operate with a product mindset, treating data as a product and using product management practices to define data product roadmaps, iterate on data products, and align them with business needs.
 The concept of domain-oriented teams in data mesh architecture is based on the idea that data expertise should be distributed across the organization, rather than being concentrated in a central data team.
 By empowering domain-oriented teams with data ownership and autonomy, organizations can enable faster decision-making, agility, and innovation in their data operations.
 These teams have access to self-serve data infrastructure, which provides standardized data tools, services, and APIs allowing them to create, manage, and operate their data pipelines, data stores, and data products independently.
 This promotes agility and reduces dependence on centralized data engineering teams.